-It is within the area that many of those on the left politically in Israel believe will or should be included in a future Palestinian State.
-And in what many of those on the right in Israel believe should always be part of Israel.
+But if we can make broad brush statements, then Hebron is within the area that those on the left politically in Israel believe will or should be included in a future Palestinian State.
+And in what those on the right in Israel believe should always be part of Israel.

 The building on the site operates both as a mosque and as a synagogue, with separate entrances and praying areas for Jews and Moslems.

 Historicaly, the town of Hebron grew around the site of the Tomb of the Patriarchs and spread westward.
 The old Suq or market lies just west of the Tomb of the Patriarchs in the centre of what is now area H2.

 Under the 1997 Oslo Accords, the town was divided into two areas, named H1 and H2.

 H2 on the eastern side of the town includes the Tomb of the Patriarchs and the Suq, and the homes of thirty thousand Palestinians.

 To the west of H2 is is Area H1 that is exclusively occupied by approximately one hundred and twenty thousand Palestinians.

 Palestinians who live in H2 are allowed to travel into H1 and to return, but Palestinians who live in H1 are restricted in their right to travel into H2.

 Israelis are allowed into H2 but not into H1.
 Israelis are, in fact, not allowed to travel into any Palestinian town in the West Bank and it is only the unique situation of a Jewish community in the centre of Hebron that makes travel to this town possible for an Israeli.